 ‘I fell asleep!’

 I was mystified that this was a technique you apparently couldn’t fuck up however ‘wrong’ you got it.
-Ah, that dogged concern with the letter that blinds one to the spirit!
+Dogged concern with the letter, brethren, blinds us to the spirit.

 I stuck with the meditation on and off for a few years after Elspeth, and started to read about Zen.
 I pored with fascination and frustration over old stories of the Japanese Zen Masters, and longed for Enlightenment.
 This condition I took to mean having no ego-self to get angry and depressed, and being eternally and blissfully happy in an oceanic, amniotic, centreless, undifferentiated kind of way, i.e., I hadn’t a fucking clue what I meant by ‘enlightenment’.
 A recurrent motif in these old Zen tales is of a troubled young man who comes to ask a venerable Zen Master or roshi, how he is to attain enlightenment, or satori in Japanese.
 The master will answer his question with a non-sequitur or maybe hit him over the head, whereupon his questions vanish and he is completely satisfied with the Master’s response.
 What in hell was this all about?